 How do I run the pipeline on an M1 Mac?#

 If you have a modern Mac you’ll need to use the docker execution profile to run the pipeline on computers with the arm64 architecture.
-The --platform parameter can be used to get the pipeline working.
+An extra arm profile can be used to get the pipeline working.

 $ nextflow run pgscatalog/pgsc_calc \

-The default platform is amd64, so if you’re not running on an ARM computer you don’t need to include this parameter.
-If you don’t set --platform on M1 Macs, you’ll probably get a segmentation fault during variant matching:
+The default platform is amd64, so if you’re not running on an ARM computer you don’t need to include this extra profile.
+If you don’t set arm profile on M1 Macs, you’ll probably get a segmentation fault during variant matching:

 WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested